ninthwalker/saverr/README.md

 2. Open a powershell console and navigate to the folder you saved the saverr.ps1 file.
 3. Enter the below command to temporarily set the execution policy:
   `Set-ExecutionPolicy -Scope Process Bypass`
-  3. Alternatively, set the execution policy to permanently allow powershell scripts:
+  Alternatively, set the execution policy to permanently allow powershell scripts:
   `Set-ExecutionPolicy -Scope Currentuser Unrestricted`
-  3. Then enter the below command to launch the app:
+4. Then enter the below command to launch the app:
   `.\saverr.ps1`

 **Option Three**
 1. If you trust me, I've compiled an .exe here as well.
-  (source is just the saverr.ps1 file that is located here converted with the [PS2EXE](https://gallery.technet.microsoft.com/scriptcenter/PS2EXE-GUI-Convert-e7cb69d5 tool).
-You can do it yourself if you want as well using the saverr.ps1 file)
+  source is just the saverr.ps1 file that is located here converted with the [PS2EXE](https://gallery.technet.microsoft.com/scriptcenter/PS2EXE-GUI-Convert-e7cb69d5) tool.
+You can do it yourself if you want using the saverr.ps1 file.
 2. Save the saverr.exe to your computer and double click it to launch the app.

 ## Config/Settings